Table of Contents

 Will there be demand?

-Expansion means that you will be looking to rev up your revenue but have you already identified where your growth market will be?
+Have you identified where your growth market will be?
 Who will you be selling to and what is your ideal buyer persona?
 What is the total addressable market size?

 It is always easier to sell a product or service with an existing market then to create a market for a new product or service.

 Some deep assessment is required of the present state of your business.
-Have you properly addressed the needs of your current customers?
+Have you adequately addressed the needs of your current customers?
 Do you already practice customer segmentation to improve your margins?

 Are there any other ways you can market and cross sell other complementary products or services to existing customers?
 What is your wallet share of your existing customers compared to competitors?

-Other aspects of timing you should consider are the general and macro-economic environment.
+Also consider the general macro-economic environment.
 Is the country you are operating in currently in expansionary phase or recessionary cycle?

 Are consumers in your target market spending more with rising discretionary income or are they tightening their belts in view of poor hiring sentiments?